-At first sight, Bogotá may not impress you.
-The constant rain, chilliness, and ominous pine-forest mountains make London seem sunny.
-But give Bogotá time and you will discover a sophisticated city of skyscrapers, glitzy upscale shopping centers, restaurants to satisfy even the most discerning palettes, and a nightlife that will leave you needing a vacation from your vacation.
-Colombia’s capital, and by far the country's largest city, Bogotá is a sprawling metropolis, home to eclectic, experimental architecture, a large bohemian university crowd, a lively cafe scene, and dozens of attractive city parks.
+Your first encounter with Bogotá may not be love at first sight.
+The constant rain, chilliness, and surrounding pine-forest mountains make London seem downright sunny.
+But give Bogotá time, and you will discover a sophisticated city of skyscrapers, glitzy upscale shopping centers, restaurants to satisfy even the most discerning palates, and nightlife that will leave you needing a vacation from your vacation.
+Colombia’s capital and its largest city by far, Bogotá is a sprawling metropolis, home to eclectic and experimental architecture, a bohemian university crowd, a lively cafe scene, and attractive city parks.
 It is a city bursting with energy and culture.

-But it's not all good news.
 Bogotá is, more than anything, a city of contrasts.
-Class differences are still very much apparent, with the wealthy, modern northern section a world apart from the sprawling slums, poverty, and high crime rates of the southern part of the city.
+Class differences are still very much apparent, with the wealthy, modern northern section a world apart from the slums, poverty, and high crime rates of the southern part of the city.
 Though security has improved dramatically in the last few years, the city center can still be dangerous at night, so you’re better off not wearing expensive-looking jewelry and clothing when visiting these areas.
-However, Bogotá is one of Latin America’s safer cities, and it’s unlikely you’ll encounter any serious problems.
+Still, Bogotá is one of Latin America’s safer cities, and it’s unlikely you’ll encounter any serious problems.

 Prior to the arrival of the Spanish, the land that is now Bogotá was the southern capital of the Muisca culture, called Bacatá.
 While little evidence of the Muisca exists today, much of the early colonial period remains in the form of cobblestone streets and centuries-old houses and churches around Plaza Bolívar and throughout La Candelaria.